beef331/traitor/readme.md

 assert (elements[2] as Radio) == Radio(x: 30, y: 30, r: 10) # We can use `as` to convert to a type
 elements[2].to(Radio).x = 0 # We can also use `to` for chaining field access
 assert elements[2].to(Radio).x == 0

-checkImpls() # Ensures all types that implement concepts have procedures assigned for those concepts.
 ```

 By default traitor uses dynamically allocated buffers, if one wants to do fixed size buffers one can do `-d:traitorBufferSize=YourSize` and it'll use `array[YourSize, byte]` as a backer to hold the data.